rsapkf/rsapkf-site/src/posts/current-note-taking-setup/current-note-taking-setup.md

     I have always been a [Firefox](https://www.mozilla.org/en-US/firefox/new/) user.
 I use [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) as my primary browser.
 For links that I'd rather not share with the world, I use [Firefox Sync](https://support.mozilla.org/en-US/products/firefox/sync).
 There are multiple folders and hierarchies with weird names that I personally use to sort my bookmarks.
 For example, I use it to store:

-    - YouTube Playlists + custom Playlists (as opposed to YouTube's Save to Library feature),
+    - YouTube Playlists + custom Playlists (as opposed to YouTube's "Save to Library" and "Liked videos" feature),
     - Reddit threads/memes (as apposed to Reddit's "save" feature,
-    - IMDb links instead of IMDb's "Lists",
+    - IMDb links (instead of IMDb's "Lists"),
-    - Twitter posts instead of Twitter's "Likes",
+    - Twitter posts (instead of Twitter's "Likes"),
     - Bookmarklets,
     - interesting Instagram profiles (e.g. [@electricpants](https://www.instagram.com/electricpants/)),
     - Spotify / YouTube Music links (I gotta admit this is boring and painful.)